Developing C/C++ is fun!

 Configure clangd

 clangd provides a rich set of features out of the box.
 However, unlike modern languages, say Golang or Rust, C/C++ projects have no standard structure.
 This flexible structure can make it difficult for the language server to understand the project without proper configuration.
-In particular, clangd uses compilation database to understand the source code.
-It’s a JSON file providing compile commands for every source file in a project, and is usually generated by tools. clangd manual describes how to generate this file for Cmake and Bazel projects.

 Generate configuration using Bear